 2. “Please talk softly.”

-For instance, show kids where they can go to be loud.
-Utilize the whisper of your
+instance, show kids where they can go to be loud.
+Utilize the whisper of

 sing loudly.”

-Most kids respond incredibly well to being empowered.
-Give them a choice and their
+kids respond incredibly well to being empowered.
+Give them a

 their past, impulsive behavior.